ricardomm7/leaflink/docs/sprintB/us004/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The HRM must be able to select and assign one or more skills to a collaborator.
+* **AC1:** Once assigned, the system should update the collaborator's profile with the assigned skills.

 ### 1.4.
 Found out Dependencies

 * There is a dependency on "US001 - Register a skill" as the skill must first be registered in the system before being possible to assign it to a collaborator.
-* There is a dependecy on "US003" - Register a collaborator with a job and fundamental characteristics" as a collaborator must first be registered in the system before being possible to assign a skill.
+* There is a dependency on "US003" - Register a collaborator with a job and fundamental characteristics" as a collaborator must first be registered in the system before being possible to assign a skill.

 ### 1.5 Input and Output Data